Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

 We obtain further insights into the dynamic effect of the DRL-discovered control strategies when comparing the averaged Reynolds stresses and streak intensity in the various controlled cases, as shown in Fig.~\ref{fig:channel_comp} (right).
 Note that the DRL approach targeting Q events exhibits the best performance reducing both Q events and streaks.
 Interestingly, the SHAP-based policy yields the highest drag reduction, despite not being particularly effective at reducing Q events or streaks, highlighting the fact that these classically studied structures are not the most important to target when reducing drag.
 The effectiveness of the SHAP-based policy stems from its ability to identify the most informative flow regions to predict future turbulence fluctuations in an objective manner.
 The DRL approach targeting SHAP values manipulates the most relevant structures for the flow evolution and the SSP of near-wall turbulence.
 By targeting these regions, the DRL control learns to hamper turbulence-supporting mechanisms in a causally informed manner, unlike the more simplistic approach of targeting the classically-studied coherent structures.
 These findings confirm that the traditional coherent structures provide an incomplete picture of the mechanisms supporting turbulence, and show that XDL complements and expands our understanding of wall-bounded turbulence~\cite{cremades2024classically}.

-Fig.~\ref{fig:quadrant} shows the joint probability density function of streamwise ($u'$) and wall-normal ($v'$) perturbations on the sensing plane $y^+=15$ evaluated on 50 different trajectories.
+Fig.~\ref{fig:quadrant} shows the joint probability density function of streamwise ($u'$) and wall-normal ($v'$) perturbations on the sensing plane $y^+=15$ evaluated on 150 different trajectories.
 Note that the predominance of ejections and sweeps in the uncontrolled case is consistent with the wall-bounded turbulence literature~\cite{lozano2012three} and the results from opposition control and DRL for drag reduction agree with our previous results~\cite{guastoni2023deep}.
-Furthermore, the approaches based on classical structures produce distinctly different fluctuations intensities: Q-event-based control substantially reduces the perturbation intensities in both stream- and spanwise directions, while the streak-based control decreases streamwise perturbations but increases wall-normal perturbations, emphasizing the negative fluctuations.
+Furthermore, the approaches based on classical structures produce distinctly different fluctuations intensities: Q-event-based control substantially reduces the perturbation intensities in both stream- and \MB{wall-normal} directions, while the streak-based control decreases streamwise perturbations but increases wall-normal perturbations, emphasizing the \MB{negative values of the fluctuations.
 In contrast, our SHAP-based control leads to a quite even distribution of the four quadrants, with a slight preference towards positive streamwise fluctuations.
+Note that we are exclusively reporting the effect of the control on the velocity perturbations of the flow.
+The effect of each particular control on the drag reduction is highlighted in Fig.~\ref{fig:channel_comp}.} Additional insights into the effects of the various control strategies are included in the Supplementary material, which includes flow visualizations and spectral analyses.

-An additional advantage of our XDL approach is observed when analyzing control dynamics and energy requirements.
-The power input of the control is defined as:
+An additional advantage of our XDL approach is observed when analyzing control dynamics and energy requirements. \MB{The total power input of the control is defined as: